rmk2/goon_recon/README.md

 that supports some additional options for registration and logging in.
 For a stand-alone multi-user deployment, this is probably what you want.
 Login authentication uses JSON Web Tokens (JWT) in cookies to retain login information.
-As such, these option _can_ be used to supply external authentication info as long as they are signed with the correct and corresponding key data.
+As such, this option _can_ be used to supply external authentication info as long as they are signed with the correct and corresponding key data.